 I’m so happy you’re here!
-Please take a look around, check out my upcoming books below, sample an audiobook or two, and find links to the Waterford Novels.
+Please take a look around, check out my upcoming books below, sample an audiobook or two, and find links to the Waterford Novels and Always Yours, Bee.
 And don’t forget to sign-up for my newsletter to get first looks at everything!

 Oh!
 And if you really want to the inside scoop on my books, join my Facebook Reader Group where I ask for help with character names, book cover feedback, and talk about my darling cavapoo, Harlow, nonstop.